Building 98: History

 In 1911 the United States Cavalry occupied the building where it served as the Bachelor Officer Quarters (BOQ) and as an entertainment center for West Point officers during World War I and the Mexican Revolution.
 The fort was established to protect local ranches and town citizens during dangerous times along the Texas and Mexico border.
-Building 98 also faced the main fort parade grounds and was the location of the original camp Albert's command headquarters.
+Building 98 also faced the main fort parade grounds and was the location of the original Camp Albert's command headquarters.
 Also housed at Building 98 was the fort officer's mess which had a full-time chef and large dining room.
 Building 98 also features a World War II ASM-N-2 BAT Glide Bomb cart from the original air base.

-In 1949, the historic base was sold to J. Alfred Roosevelt.
+In 1949, the historic base was sold to J. Alfred Roosevelt, a grandson of Emlen Roosevelt.
 The International Woman's Foundation was responsible for placing Fort D. A. Russell on the National Register of Historic Places and for listing the base at the Texas Historical Commission, a long time dream of Roosevelt who had lived at the complex.